ChrisSun06/AndroidGameCenter/Phase2/README.md

 When game over, calculate the score, the score is calculated by 1000\*(grid_size)/moves, for example if a user made 3 moves plus 3 undos on a 3X3 sliding tile game, his/her score will be 1000\*9/3 = 3000
 Therefore, user who gets the highest score is the best player, and score board will display in a descending order.
 And scores don't differ by a lot when amount of moves made are large, but differ by a quite significant amount if amount of moves made are small.

+In Sudoku:
+Since each board has similar difficulties (same number of tiles removed), every time when player solve one sudoku, they gain 1 point as their score.
+First time solving a Sudoku will made your score 0 and start displaying your name on the score board.

 In 2048:
 User make one movement => score added by sum of all merged new tile's value